RELATES TO: KRS Chapter 13B, 45.237, 205.231, 7 C.F.R. 273.16

 4. Applicable state and federal regulations.

-(2) A copy of the recommended order shall be sent to the:
+(2) A copy of the recommended order shall be sent simultaneously to the:

-(b) Local Department for Community Based Services office.
+(b) Department for Community Based Services’ Division of Family Support; and

 Section 15.
 Written Exceptions and Rebuttals.
-(1) If a party to a hearing disagrees with the recommended order, the party may file a written exception with the commissioner or designee.
+(1) If a party to a hearing disagrees with the recommended order, the party may file a written exception with the Appeal Board for Public Assistance.

 (2) A written exception or rebuttal shall: